 Over the next 18 months, significant political upheaval occurred, even a short-lived socialist republic.
-However, stability was restored with the return of Alessandri to the Presidency in 1932.
-In a sharp contrast to his first administration, Alessandri's second term took a pro-business approach to secure Chile's political institutions,
+However. stability was restored with the return of Alessandri to the Presidency in 1932.
+In contrast to his administration.
+Alessandri's second term took a pro-business approach to Chile's political institutions. passing labor reforms, reorganizing the military, initiating public works projects, and quelling some armed insurrections.